December 1–Hissène Habré is overthrown by Idriss Déby Itno after eight years in power and takes refuge in Senegal.

 February 18 – Habré’s lawyers file a motion with the Appeals Court asking for dismissal of the indictment.

-June 30–The Superior Council of Magistrates, presided by the new Senegalese President Abdoulaye Wade, transfers Judge Kandji, removing him from the Habré investigation.
+June 30 –The Superior Council of Magistrates, presided over by the new Senegalese President Abdoulaye Wade, transfers Judge Kandji, removing him from the Habré investigation.
 The president of the Appeals Court in charge of the Habré case is promoted.

 October 26 – In Chad, 17 victims file criminal complaints for torture, murder, and “disappearance” against Habré’s accomplices, including former directors, heads of department, and other agents of the Directorate of Documentation and Security (DDS), Habré’s political police.